jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ### 🧾EEM matrice normalisation

-This function normalises the EEM matrice according to the area of the Raman peak of water computed for 350 nm exitation waveleght and emission from 371 nm to 428 nm according to the following paper:
+This function normalises the EEM matrix according to the area of the Raman peak of water computed for 350 nm exitation waveleght and emission from 371 nm to 428 nm according to the following paper:
     Lawaetz, A. J., & Stedmon, C. A. (2009).
 Fluorescence Intensity Calibration Using the Raman Scatter Peak of Water.
 Applied Spectroscopy, 63(8), 936-940. https://journals.sagepub.com/doi/10.1366/000370209788964548
 ```
 fluo_raman_norm(eem, blank = False)
 ```
+This function has for arguments the EEM matrix converted into a DataFrame.
 It can, optionally consider the blank measure.

 This function calls two other functions : Area and Raman_normalisation (described below).

 ### ✂️Remove Rayleigh scattering of first and/or second order

-This function takes the standardised DataFrame removes the Rayleigh scattering.
+This function has for argument the standardised DataFrame removes the Rayleigh scattering.
 The Rayleigh scatteing are removed according the following paper:	Anal.
 Methods, 2013,5, 6557-6566, https://pubs.rsc.org/en/content/articlelanding/2013/ay/c3ay41160e
 ```
 remove_rayleigh_scattering(eem, order=1, width=10)